Kuwait

 Kuwait also has several parks that allow for recreation and relaxation.
 Al Shaheed Park is one of the most popular, spanning over 600 acres.
 It contains lakes, gardens, museums, restaurants, and play areas.
 Other notable parks include Al Hamra Tower Park, Green Island, and Kuwait Towers Park.
 These provide nice green spaces amidst the city landscape.

-In addition to beaches and parks, Kuwait has a good network of paved walkways along the waterfront.
+In addition to beaches and parks, city has a good network of paved walkways along the waterfront.
 The Kuwait Waterfront Project extends several miles and includes fountains, seating areas, and sculptures.
 It’s a great place to take an evening stroll and enjoy views of the Persian Gulf.
 For birdwatchers, there are walking trails around the wetlands near Sulaibikhat Bay that provide opportunities to spot migratory birds.

 Kuwait’s climate means outdoor activities are best enjoyed during the cooler months between October and April.
 Summers are extremely hot and dry.
 But the beaches and parks still allow for open-air recreation year-round.
 Visitors should bring hats, sunscreen, and water to stay protected and hydrated.

-Day Trips from Kuwait City
+Day Trips

 Kuwait City serves as an excellent home base for exploring the country’s top attractions just a short drive away.
 Here are some of the most popular and worthwhile day trips and excursions from the capital: